If you’ve asked yourself, “What does a humidifier do?” this post will help answer that.

 Dryer air means dry sinuses, skin that gets dried out and cracks, and a bigger chance of getting sick.
 It can also cause waking up the next morning with stuffiness, congestion, and an uncomfortable feeling in your nasal and respiratory passages.

 Not only that, but dry air makes it more difficult to recover from colds and other common sicknesses we have to deal with.

 In my personal experience, 40%-60% is the ideal comfort range but what works for me could be different for you.

-Warm mist humidifiers like this Vicks V90 model can increase the moisture – and hence the humidity – in your home by using heat to vaporize water.
-The water tank is filled when it runs out and can allow a number of hours of uninterrupted use.
+Warm mist humidifiers can increase the moisture – and hence the humidity – in your home by using heat to vaporize water.
+The water tank is filled when it runs out and can allow several hours of uninterrupted use.
 I own one similar to this, and it greatly helped me when I was sick!

-These types produce moisture as steam by heating the water with a hot heating element which heats water to a boiling point.
-Moisture released into the air is warm but generally safe enough to put your face right up to the output opening.
+These types produce moisture as steam by heating the water with a hot heating element that heats water to a boiling point.
+Moisture released into the air is warm but generally safe enough to put your face up to the output opening.

 These types produce moisture in the air without warming the water and without using heat to produce steam.

 An example of a simple evaporative humidifier.
 This model is perfectly silent and slowly releases moisture into the air.
 If you need improved humidity quickly, you’ll need one of the other types instead.
-These lower-cost Bluestone decorative humidifiers are a good example of an old-fashioned but stylish way to humidify your home with zero noise added.
-Note that there are motorized models which use a fan as well.
+Note that there are motorized models that use a fan as well.